Senior Analyst, Compensation Salary

 Pay Difference by Location

-For Senior Compensation Analysts, Dallas provides a pay rate that is 17 percent greater than the national average.
-Senior Compensation Analysts will also find cushy salaries in Houston (+12 percent), Seattle (+12 percent), Irvine (+5 percent), and Boston (+3 percent).
-Falling short of the national average by 19 percent, the area with the worst salaries is Memphis.
-Employers also pay below the national average in St. Louis (18 percent lower) and San Diego (10 percent lower).
+With a pay rate for Senior Compensation Analysts that is 19 percent greater than the national average, Houston offers a comfortable salary for those in this profession.
+Senior Compensation Analysts will also find cushy salaries in Dallas (+17 percent), Seattle (+10 percent), Irvine (+7 percent), and Boston (+4 percent).
+Memphis is the lowest-paying area, 18 percent south of the national average.
+Below-median salaries also turn up in St. Louis and San Diego (17 percent lower and 9 percent lower, respectively).

 Related Job Salaries